silicone-fig/wasteof.me/README.md

   you can get a custom subdomain pointing to a specific wasteof.money link by editing `domains.yaml` and making a pull request.

 ---
+if you find any bugs please open an issue 🙏 thanks